Skip to main content

 When you stop using birth control it can take longer than you expect to get pregnant, or it may happen almost immediately.

-When the time comes to stop using condoms, you should check your sexual health.
+When the time comes to stop using condoms, you should have your sexual health checked.

 Sexual health check